Nash--Moser iteration and singular perturbations: Abstract

 \section{Abstract}

 We present a simple and easy-to-use Nash--Moser iteration theorem tailored for singular perturbation problems admitting a formal asymptotic expansion or other family of approximate solutions depending on a parameter $\eps\to 0.$ The novel feature is to allow loss of powers of $\eps$ as well as the usual loss of derivatives in the solution operator for the associated linearized problem.
-We indicate the utility of this theorem by describing sample applications to (i) large-amplitude, high-frequency WKB solutions of quasilinear hyperbolic systems, and (ii) existence of small-amplitude profiles of quasilinear relaxation systems.
+We indicate the utility of this theorem by describing sample applications to (i) systems of quasilinear Schr\"odinger equations, and (ii) existence of small-amplitude profiles of quasilinear relaxation systems in the degenerate case that the velocity of the profile is a characteristic mode of the hyperbolic operator.

 \begin{section}{Introduction}

 Because the expansions themselves furnish arbitrarily accurate approximate solutions, and because the associated linearized estimates are often stiff in terms of amplitude and or smoothness, Nash--Moser iteration appears particularly well-adapted to the verification of asymptotic expansions such as arise in various singular perturbation problems depending on a small parameter $\eps\to 0$.
 However, standard Nash--Moser theorems allow only for loss of derivatives and not loss of powers of $\eps$ in the estimates on the linearized solution operator, so that to apply Nash--Moser iteration to problems that do lose powers of $\eps$ would appear to require a careful accounting of constants throughout the entire Nash--Moser iteration to check that the argument closes.